Moth to a Flame

 Bio

 After spending the 1990s as a homeless heroin addict in San Francisco, Joe Clifford got off the streets and turned his life around.
-He earned his MFA from Florida International University in 2008, before returning to the Bay Area, where he currently lives with his wife and two sons.
+He earned his MFA from Florida International University in 2008, before returning to the Bay Area.
 His memoir, Junkie Love, chronicles his battle with drugs and was first published in 2010 and re-released in 2018.
 He is the author of the award-winning Jay Porter Thriller Series, as well as several standalones including The One That Got Away, The Lakehouse, The Shadow People, Say My Name, All Who Wander and A Moth to Flame.

 Sign up for Joe's Newsletter: